NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 _____

-#### Jacobian Formulation, Evaluation and Inverse
+#### Jacobian Matrix Formulation & Evaluation

 ##### Jacobian Formulation

 From Rick Parent's textbook we know that :

 ```
-For a rotational joint:
-The linear change in the end effector is the cross-product of the axis of revolution and a vector from the joint to the end effector.
-And
 The rotation at a rotational joint induces an instantaneous linear direction of travel at the end effector.
 ```

+For a single joint we can view the problem as :
 $$
 t-c = \textbf{J}(\theta_2 - \theta_1)
 $$
-Where $t$ is the target / effector position, $c$ is the current position of the joint these are $3\times1$ vectors, as we don't care about target orientation just the position for now.
+Where $t$ is the *target* position of the effector, $c$ is the *current* position of the joint / end effector (if joint is end site) these are $3\times1$ vectors, as we can discard the target effectors orientation as we only care about matching its position not rotation hence the DOFs of the end effector is also 3.
+We can see that the Jacobian will define the instantaneous linear velocity to move the joints from $c$ to $t$, as the velocities are calculated by differentiating the target effectors DOFs to the Joints DOFs (angles).
+Thus we will use the inverse of this to derive the joint angles to do so.

-The unknown joint angles to solve for via the Jacobian these are $N\times 1$ vectors where $N$ is number of joints * Joints DOFs (stacked rotational angles into single vector).
-Whom once solved we can use the inverse Jacobian.
+The unknown joint angles to solve for via the Jacobian these are $N\times 1$ vectors where $N$ is number of joints  by the  Joints DOFs (stacked rotational angles into single vector) $ N \times (j \cdot dof)$.